ibm-cloud-docs/vmwaresolutions/archiref/kmip/design.md

 # KMIP for VMware design
 {: #kmip-design}

-KMIP™ for VMware® provides a key management service compatible with VMware vSAN™ encryption and VMware vSphere® encryption, by using [IBM Key Protect](/docs/key-protect?topic=key-protect-getting-started-tutorial) or [IBM Cloud Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-get-started#get-started) to provide root key and data key storage.
+KMIP™ for VMware® provides a key management service compatible with VMware vSAN™ encryption and VMware vSphere® encryption, by using [IBM Key Protect](/docs/key-protect?topic=key-protect-getting-started-tutorial) or [{{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-get-started#get-started) to provide root key and data key storage.
 Key Protect and Hyper Protect Crypto Services function as the key management service in this solution.

 ## Storage encryption options
 {: #kmip-design-storage-options}